roboticsoutreach/ballot-papers/README.md

 ## Configuration

-In order to configure what data to put on the ballot papers, you should use a YAML file.
-There is an example of the format in `example.yml`.
+In order to configure what data to put on the ballot papers, you should use a YAML file called `candidates.yml`.
+There is an example of the format in `candidates.example.yml`.

 ## Notes